DawsonBodenhamer/AdorableHamsterPets-Source/README.md

 The more info you give, the less I have to guess, and the faster things might get fixed.

-Fun fact: I've already implemented new features like the custom advancement tree and config toggles for the hamster guidebook based on suggestions from my Github!
+Fun fact: I've already implemented new features like the custom advancement tree and config toggles for the hamster guidebook based on suggestions from my GitHub!
 We move quick around here.